JuliaDzyuba/event-calendar/app/README.md

 Filter meetings for a particular team member;
 Add new meetings;
 Delete meetings;
+Drag and Drop meetings;

 ### Project setup

-From the project directory you need clone only: app directory, gulpfile.js, package.json
+From the project directory you need clone only:<br />
+app directory,
+gulpfile.js,
+package.json